DougTheCoderSA/DougsUtilsSuite/README.md

 Right now there's not much to look at.

+Quick note: Projects with names that begin with zz are experimental, used to test concepts before they are incorporated into a proper project.
+They can be useful to refer to, since live code generally has much more error checking and handling which can obfuscate the code which is acheiving something relatively simple.

 Probably the most usable utility is CodeStencil, which lets you connect to a SQL server, select the database, table, and columns, and then generate code from a template that can repeat for each selected column.